sudara/pamplejuce/README.md

 6. Rename `AudioPluginAudioProcessor` to your plugin name in the code.

+7. If you want to codesign and notarize on macOS,

 ## Conventions

 1. Your tests will be in "Tests" and you can just add new .cpp files there.